 What is it and what are the symptoms?

-Corns are areas of hard, thickened skin that develop when the skin is exposed to excessive pressure or friction.
-They commonly occur on the feet and can cause pain and discomfort when walking.
+A corn is an area of hard, thickened skin that develops when the skin is exposed to excessive pressure or friction.
+Corns often can cause pain and discomfort when walking.

 There are various types of corn:

-- Seed Corns (helomamillaire) which are smaller and found on the soles of the feet.
+- Seed corns (helomamillaire): These are smaller and found on the soles of the feet.